heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 The connection is done through the `needs` keyword between the running service (calculator) and the DAST test.
 The running service is described under the `services` section, it will be connected with the aliased name (calculator-app), which is then referenced for the `DAST_WEBSITE` argument.

+> No delivery is expected for this question.

 ## Question 3 - Threat model

-Describe the sooze infrastructure with the help of a threat model.
+Describe the Sooze infrastructure with the help of a threat model.
 Follow the STRIDE methodology and find the trust boundaries and some of potential threats.
+As the Sooze application is quite big, you can focus on the most important parts of the application and stay at a high level.

 **→ This should be done for the end of your project**